-One of the great things with SharePoint is its use of Relative URLs.
-This allows you to quickly and easily pick up and move a site, or reorganize it in the existing site collection, and not break all of the links you may have created.
-Unfortunately, many users are not aware of how relative URLs work, or even what they are!
+One of the great things about SharePoint is its use of relative URLs.
+This allows you to quickly and easily pick up and move a site or reorganize it in the existing site collection and not break all the links you may have created.
+Unfortunately, many users are unaware of how relative URLs work or even what they are.

-For example: https://www.acme.com/sites/engineering/tools is a full URL that gets you to the ‘Tools’ site.
-The Relative URL for this would be: /sites/engineering/tools.
-This removes the host header from the equation, and SharePoint knows you want to get to the ‘Tools’ site underneath whatever web application this may reside on.
-However, most users don’t realize that, and they may utilize the full URL when crafting their content.
+For example, https://www.acme.com/sites/engineering/tools is a full URL that gets you to the “Tools” site.
+The relative URL for this would be /sites/engineering/tools.
+This removes the host header from the equation, and SharePoint knows you want to get to the “Tools” site underneath whatever web application this may reside on.
+However, most users don’t realize that, and they may use the full URL when crafting their content.
 This becomes known as a hard-coded URL.

-Now, in an on-premise environment, if you were to migrate to a new SharePoint environment, you could create DNS entries to handle this.
-With SharePoint online, however, your new SharePoint URL will be a *.Sharepoint.com address.
+In an on-premises environment, if you were to migrate to a new SharePoint environment, you could create DNS entries to handle this.
+With SharePoint Online, however, your new SharePoint URL will be a *.Sharepoint.com address.

-Office 365 does not allow you to use Alternate access mappings and DNS to workaround hard-coded URL’s, so this could become a big sticking point when you’re migrating hundreds of gigabytes of content to Office 365 as all of these hard code links will break.
-Depending on your migration software, this can be handled at the time of migration, or you can purchase a 3rd party tools that can scan Office 365 and replace those broken URLs with the correct ones.
+Microsoft 365 does not allow you to use alternate access mappings and DNS to work around hard-coded URLs, so this could become a big sticking point when you’re migrating hundreds of gigabytes of content to Microsoft 365, as all these hard-code links will break.
+Depending on your migration software, you can handle this process during migration, or you can purchase a third-party tool that can scan Microsoft 365 and replace those broken URLs with the correct ones.

 Migration Software – You’re Going to Need It

 Microsoft has no issue upgrading your tenant behind the scenes and rolling out new features when they are ready.
-Web Parts that may have performed quickly on your environment may not be optimized for a cloud experience.
-Do your best due diligence to ensure you are following best practices for performance on Office 365, and be ready to flex your design as needed to ensure your users have a good experience on the new platform.
+Web Parts that performed quickly on your environment may not work well in a cloud experience.
+Do your due diligence to ensure you follow best practices for performance on Microsoft 365, and be ready to flex your design as needed to give your users a good experience on the new platform.

 Estimate the amount of time you think it will take to migrate your content.
 Then double it.